Skip to content

 3002 AgentAlreadyDestroyed The agent was previously destroyed; its id is no longer valid.
 Any in-flight turn for that agent was cancelled.

 3003 GraphCompilationFailed CreateAgentRequest carried a graph the server could not compile into an executable plan.
-The message field names the first validation failure.
+The message field names the first validation failure (invalid start node, duplicate node names, missing model name, a malformed grammar on a Generate / GenerateAndSpeak node, etc.).

 Recovery: